-High rates of turnover among provider organizations' staff plagued systems in seven cities (all but Jacksonville) and posed an ongoing challenge in terms of data use.
+High rates of turnover among provider

+organizations' staff plagued systems in seven cities (all but Jacksonville) and posed an ongoing challenge in terms of data use.
 The combination of low salaries, lack of benefits, and limited opportunities for career advancement translated into high attrition among providers.
 This created challenges for data use.
 One system leader in Grand Rapids noted that those "closest to the work, who need the data the most, probably are getting... the least amount of utilization."
 Similarly, in Nashville, a system leader described the need to redevelop capacity over and over again as a barrier, because shorter tenure meant that providers were not there long enough to realize they could use data to redesign their programming to be more engaging to staff and youth (and potentially to the providers themselves).

 While stakeholders made explicit note of turnover among provider organization staff, the afterschool system leadership itself also experienced substantial attrition over the study period.
-Leadership changes at the coordinating entity occurred in all cities and Louisville.
+Leadership changes at the coordinating entity occurred in all cities except Grand Rapids and Nashville, as did changes among program staff in all cities except Jacksonville and Louisville.
 Although not as prevalent, there was also turnover other in several cities among mayoral representatives, on one hand, and school district partners on the other (Grand Rapids, Jacksonville, Nashville, and Philadelphia; Baltimore, Jacksonville, and Nashville, respectively).
 Transitions at the leadership level led to realignment of responsibilities and priorities, lengthened decisionmaking processes, and schedule delays.

 Maintaining interest and motivation to use data represented an ongoing challenge reported by seven cities (all but Jacksonville).
 In Grand Rapids, system leaders noted that without holding providers accountable for the use of data, they sometimes struggled to prioritize data-related activities.
 As one system leader explained, even for providers eager to know more about the quality of their programs, it could be "easier to let it slide ... because of the time it takes to coordinate it and enter their scores."
+"Even though we see this snapshot of what our data was, we may have half of a brand new staff this year.
+Then it's like you're just constantly starting over."